spo2821/cyb-3353/archLinuxInstall/README.md

+<h1>Arch Linux Installation</h1>

 To Start the install for Arch Linux, we first needed to install an ISO that we could base our VM off of.
-To do that I downloaded from http://mirror.arizona.edu/archlinux/iso/2021.10.01/
+To do that I downloaded from <a>http://mirror.arizona.edu/archlinux/iso/2021.10.01/</a>

 After you install the ISO from the University of Arizona website, you then need to create the VM on VMWare fusion.

 For this step, you have to go into File > New then click "Install from disc or image" and then continue.

 From here, I clicked "Use another disc or disc image" and found the iso install file and then clicked continue.

 On the configuration page, you are going to click Linux then scroll until you reach "Other Linux 5.x and later kernel 64-bit", and then click on this and continue.

 On the next configuration page, select UEFI

 Finally, on the Summary page, click "Customize Settings", go through to Hard disk, and set it to 20 GB instead of 8 GB, then go to  processors and Memory, and set memory up to 2048 MB instead of 768 MB.

 Select confirm and then go to the "Arch Linux install medium (x86_64, UEFI).

-First step is to verify the installation is in UEFI mode, by running ls /sys/firware/efi/efivars From here, youll want to check the network configuration by pinging a website from the terminal using "ping-c 4 www.google.com"
+First step is to verify the installation is in UEFI mode, by running ls /sys/firware/efi/efivars

+From here, youll want to check the network configuration by pinging a website from the terminal using "ping-c 4 www.google.com"

 Then youll need to update the system clock using "timedatect! set-ntp true" From here you check the partitions on the disk by running "lsblk" From here youll need to partition the disk for the install by running "cfdisk /dev/sda" and then going through the ui and setting up new partitions.